NAME

 series([

-sub { my $d = shift; $d->(1) }, # Cancel here
+sub { my $d = shift; $d->(1) }, # cancel here

-sub { die "This will never run" },
+sub { die "never reached" },

-], sub {
+], sub { print "finished early\n" });

 BENCHMARKS